MAST iconMaritime Archaeology Sea Trust

 MAST archaeological conservation

-MAST’s unit in Poole, Dorset, is the only cradle-to-grave maritime archaeological facility in the UK capable of handling artefacts excavated directly from the seabed through the recording and conservation process to be passed on to the receiving museum.
-It is currently conserving all the artefacts being excavated from the HMS Invincible project and a small number from other sites such as the London in the Thames Estuary.
-Once conserved, the Invincible artefacts will be acquired by the National Museum of the Royal Navy (NMRN).
+MAST’s unit in Poole, Dorset, is the only grave-to-cradle maritime archaeological facility in the UK capable of handling artefacts excavated directly from the seabed through the recording and conservation process to be passed on to the receiving museum.
+It is currently assessing the conservation requirements of the collection of artefacts acquired from the Shipwreck Centre in Charlestown.
+This will be a major conservation project.
+It is also currently conserving the cutwater from HMS Invincible, pictured below arriving in the Centre.

 The Archaeological Facility, which it shares with Bournemouth University’s maritime team, is a robust industrial unit of 330 square metres converted after purchase in 2016.
 Vehicle access is via a 5 metre high and 4.5 metre wide roller doors.
 The site has full disabled access to the ground floor.